zichuan-liu/NA2Q/README.md

 This will download SC2 into the 3rdparty folder and copy the maps necessary to run over.
 ### Requirements
-- Python 3.8+
+- Python 3.6+
 - pip packages listed in requirements.txt

-The requirements.txt file can be used to install the necessary packages into a virtual environment (not recomended).
+The requirements.txt file can be used to install the necessary packages into a virtual environment (not recommended).

 ## Run an experiment